Fall 2019 Global Order Colloquium Report and Thought Pieces

 Panel 1: Artificial Intelligence and International Security

-Global Order and the (Mis)perception of Powerful AI (link forthcoming) by Mary “Missy” Cummings, Professor, Department of Electrical and Computer Engineering; Director of Humans and Autonomy Laboratory, Duke University
+The AI That Wasn't There: Global Order and the (Mis)perception of Powerful AI by Mary “Missy” Cummings, Professor, Department of Electrical and Computer Engineering; Director of Humans and Autonomy Laboratory, Duke University

-The Alliance Politics of Artificial Intelligence (link forthcoming) by Erik Lin-Greenberg, Perry World House Postdoctoral Fellow
+Integrating Emerging Technology in Multinational Military Operations: The Case of Artificial Intelligence by Erik Lin-Greenberg, Perry World House Postdoctoral Fellow

-The Militarization of Artificial Intelligence (link forthcoming) by Paul Scharre, Senior Fellow and Director of the Technology and National Security Program, Center for a New American Security
+The Militarization of Artificial Intelligence by Paul Scharre, Senior Fellow and Director of the Technology and National Security Program, Center for a New American Security

-The Promise and Risks of Artificial Intelligence: A Brief History (link forthcoming) by Rebecca Slayton, Associate Professor, Cornell University
+The Promise and Risks of Artificial Intelligence: A Brief History by Rebecca Slayton, Associate Professor, Cornell University

 Panel 2: Artificial Intelligence and Global Governance